alexeysp11/delivery-service-csharp/docs/processes/admin/corporatewifi.md

 - deploying access points and wireless controllers
 - implementing security measures such as encryption and authentication
 - monitoring WIFI performance and usage
-- and providing support for WIFI users.
+- providing support for WIFI users.